TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 **How can I make my current architecture resilent to regional failures?**

 If high availability and failover capabilities are critical, the regional setup with Route 53 offers better control over traffic distribution during regional outages.
-Configure Route53 DNS Health check to failover to an API Gateway in a secondary region, (We will have to make sure we've got all the required resources in that regions), Cost-Redundancy Tradeoff
+Configure Route53 DNS Health check to failover to an API Gateway in a secondary region, (We will have to make sure we've got all the required resources in that regions), --> **Cost-Redundancy Tradeoff**

-Deploy critical components in multiple regions, enable PITR for Data Stores as a Backup-and-Restore Mechanism, Cross-region replicas, DynamoDB Global Tables,
+Deploy critical components in multiple regions, Cross-region replicas, DynamoDB Global Tables,